withattribution/gold/README.md

 ✓calculate max amplitudes (range of 3-5)

-make more than one scan
+✓make more than one scan

+✓need interface to complete the following
+✓--> repeat
+--> list scans for certain monetary unit

 make a reference scan

 compare a scan to a reference scan

-need interface to complete the following
---> repeat
---> list scans for certain monetary unit

 add the ability to start a "canonical scan" thinking this would be under a /reference scan

-add ability to make repeat scans (solve already sent stream error)
+✓add ability to make repeat scans (solve already sent stream error)

 overlay current scan with canonical scan